oechsler/BareSharp/README.md

 ###### Playing a sound

 *The sound already has to be imported into MonoGame's content pipline.
-Also make sure that you have `SoundEffect` selected as importer, otherwise the sound will not be playable by Bare.*
+Also make sure that you have `SoundEffect` selected as importer, otherwise the sound will not be playable (and an exeption will be thrown).*

 ##### scene.lua
 ~~~lua